 As improperly setting Replication Keys can cause data discrepancies, latency, and high row counts, it’s important to understand how they work, what makes a good key, and the gotchas associated with them.

-Before you dive in, are you working with a Mongo integration?
-If so, please refer to the Selecting Mongo Replication Keys guide, as Replication Keys work a little differently for Mongo integrations.
+If so, refer to the Selecting Mongo Replication Keys guide, as Replication Keys work a little differently for Mongo integrations.